alexpanter/FSharp-Projects/README.md

 A terminal-driven calender app.

 *  **Settlers**:
-A pc version of the board game "The Settlers of Catan". (work in progress)
+PC version of the board game "The Settlers of Catan". (work in progress)